graphistry/graphistry-helm/charts/values-overrides/examples/k3s/README.md

 kubectl get ingress -n graphistry
 ```

 All services share the same ingress IP (`ADDRESS` from the command above).
-When `ENABLE_OPEN_TELEMETRY: true` and `telemetryStack.OTEL_CLOUD_MODE: false` are set in your values file, the telemetry stack (Grafana, Prometheus, Jaeger) is deployed as part of the cluster:
+When `ENABLE_OPEN_TELEMETRY: true` and `telemetryStack.OTEL_CLOUD_MODE: false` are set in your values file, the telemetry stack (Grafana, Prometheus, Jaeger) is deployed alongside Graphistry:

 | Service | Path |
 |---|---|